Oculus Integration for Unity - 1.39

-Unity provides built-in VR support for the Oculus Rift, Samsung Gear VR, and Oculus Go.
+Unity provides built-in VR support for the Oculus Rift, Oculus Quest, and Oculus Go.
 The Oculus Integration for Unity package adds scripts, prefabs, samples, and other resources to supplement Unity’s built-in support.
 The package includes an interface for controlling VR camera behavior, a first-person control prefab, a unified input API for controllers, advanced rendering features, object-grabbing and haptics scripts for Touch, debugging tools, and more.
 For more information, see our Unity Getting Started Guide.

 The Oculus Integration for Unity is available in the Unity Asset Store.
 Download the package from the Oculus Integration page, or by searching for Oculus Unity Integration in the Asset Store tab of the Unity Editor.

 Download the Oculus Integration

 Please see Compatibility and Version Requirements for important information about compatibility.

 - The Unity Profiler now supports GPU profiling on Oculus Quest and Oculus Go, see the Testing and Performance Analysis page for additional information.

 - Updated the Oculus Unity Integration to 1.39, including:

 - Updated the Audio Spatializer to 1.39